-Issues in existing global development practice and how we address these:
+Issues in existing international development practice and how we address these:

 |Issue||How we address this|

-We directly target some of the most vulnerable members of society in one of the world’s poorest countries: Smallholder farmer women in small villages in Côte d’Ivoire.
+We directly target some of the most vulnerable members of society in one of the world’s poorest countries: Smallholder farmer women and their children in villages in Côte d’Ivoire.

 In a 2016 review of 165 studies of 56 cash transfer programs across 30 countries, the Overseas Development Institute (ODI) made the following key findings (Overseas Development Institute, 2016):

 “· Monetary poverty: Cash transfers reduce monetary poverty.

 · Education: Cash transfers raise school attendance, but do not always lead to improved learning.

 · Health and nutrition: Cash transfers stimulate health service use and improve dietary diversity, but there is less evidence that they affect the height and weight of children.